 International Travel Team

-A Special Partnership with the Sara & Sam Schoffer Holocaust Resource Center in 2023!
+A Special Partnership with the Sara & Sam Schoffer Holocaust Resource Center in Fall 2023!

 In November 2023, thanks to the generous support from The Sara & Sam Schoffer Holocaust Resource Center, approximately double the number of students will be accepted to represent Stockton University on an extended study tour in Frankfurt, Germany for 4 days/3 nights, followed by the National Model UN (NMUN) conference in Erfurt, Germany for 6 days/6 nights.
 This combined experience led by The Sara & Sam Schoffer Holocaust Resource Center and Stockton Model UN will include several days touring sights and monuments in Frankfurt, a day at the Buchenwald Concentration Camp, and several days of collaborating with students from around the world on UN committees to mark the 50th Anniversary of Germany joining the UN.
 Travel dates are November 15-25, 2023; students can attend classes on November 15th as we will depart in the evening.
 We can't wait for you to join us!